Notes for Developers

 Invocation of the dependency generation script must happen within the “requirements” directory.

-Simply add the dependencies to the relevant requirements.*.in file, and run the manage-deps script from within the requirements directory:
+Simply add the dependencies to the relevant dependency lists in the pyproject.toml file, and run:

 Warning